DBIYA26/pro-tasker-frontend/README.md

 # 🌐 Pro-Tasker Frontend
-befroe anyhting else i had all my code well prepareed and when it crashed or just simple typos or routes didnt a line i started over which i shouldnt have done had do all my code over the weekend and i got help aswell and this where im at thusfar.
+before anyhting else i had all my code well prepareed and when it crashed or just simple typos or routes didnt a line i started over which i shouldnt have done had do all my code over the weekend and i got help aswell and this where im at thusfar.

 (help by Yusuf,Reagan,David,Rico,Manasa,Menro)
 {made alot of repos}